China:10 Amazing Places (including Travel Tips)

 How often have you seen photos of these incredible rice terraces scaling up the sides of mountains?

 It’s incredible to think these rice terraces date to the Yuan Dynasty (13-14th century).
-What a tribute to those men and women who even today still use manual methods to harvest the rice.
+What a tribute to those people who, even today, still use manual methods to harvest the rice.

-We chose a 3 night 2 day stay for Longji Rice Terraces, easily accessed from Guilin.
+We chose a 3-night, 2-day stay at Longji Rice Terraces, easily accessed from Guilin.

 Related Post: How to Experience a Trek and HomeStay in Longji

-Visiting Yangshuo in the Guangxi region was on our bucket list for views of its incredible landscapes of mountain karst and pinnacles.
+Visiting Yangshuo in the Guangxi region was on our bucket list for views of its incredible mountain karst and pinnacle landscapes.

-The town does have a resort feel, so the nightlife is colorful.
+The town does have a resort feel, so the nightlife is colourful.

 But Yangshou is perfect for experiencing the dawn sunrise at Xiang Gong Mountain, a site used by National Geographical photographers.
-The view overlooking the Li River as the sun comes up over karst mountains is something you will remember forever.
+The view overlooking the Li River as the sun rises over the karst mountains is something you will remember forever.

-We also took a side trip to tea plantations at Seven Fairies Peak to learn about tea growing and the tea ceremony of China.
+We also took a side trip to tea plantations at Seven Fairies Peak to learn about tea growing and the tea ceremony in China.

 Related Post: Popular Highlights of Yangshuo